 - State Regulations: Residents of New York and Hawaii are subject to a restricted asset list due to specific state licensing requirements.

-- Staking Limitations: Specific jurisdictions (e.g., California) have implemented restrictions on the staking of new assets following 2023 and 2024 regulatory actions.
+- Staking Limitations: Specific jurisdictions (e.g., California) have imposed restrictions on staking new assets following 2023 and 2024 regulatory actions.

-- International Operations: Coinbase has expanded its infrastructure in the European Union and Brazil, though operations in certain South American markets have seen temporary pauses.
+- International Operations: Coinbase has expanded its infrastructure in the European Union and Brazil, though operations in certain South American markets have temporarily paused.

 Mobile Application Performance

-The Coinbase mobile application (iOS and Android) provides a mirror of the desktop environment.
+The Coinbase mobile application (iOS and Android) mirrors the desktop environment.
 It includes the ability to switch between Simple and Advanced interfaces.
 Security features include biometric authentication and integrated 2FA prompts to ensure account integrity during mobile use.

 Support Infrastructure and System Reliability